pixijs/spine/README.md

 SpineParser.registerLoaderPlugin();
 ```

-Now that you re-exported everything, you can use it in the project by importing things from local `pixi-spine.js` file
+There's no guarantee that `loader-3.7` or `loader-4.0` exist, but you can do the same trick with them, just look in sources.

 ## Want to go advanced?